Properties of the Intrinsic Flat Distance: Introduction

 \section{Introduction}

-The Intrinsic Flat distance between Riemannian manifolds has been applied to study the stability of the Positive Mass Theorem, the rectifiability of Gromov-Hausdorff limits of Riemannian manifolds and smooth convergence away from singular sets.
-Here we present properties of Riemannian manifolds which are conserved under intrinsic flat convergence.
-The initial notion of the intrinsic flat distance and lower semicontinuity of mass and the continuity of filling volumes of balls is joint work with Stefan Wenger appearing in \cite{SorWen1} and \cite{SorWen2}.
-Here we provide more detailed proofs of the properties described in \cite{SorWen1} and prove additional properties as well as new compactness theorems.
+The intrinsic flat convergence of Riemannian manifolds has been applied to study stability of the Positive Mass Theorem, rectifiability of Gromov-Hausdorff limits of Riemannian manifolds, and smooth convergence away from singular sets.
+Applications of intrinsic flat convergence to Riemannian General Relativity appear in joint work of the second author with Lan-Hsuan Huang, Dan Lee, and Philippe LeFloch \cite{LeeSormani1}\cite{LeFlochSormani1}\cite{HLS}.
+Sajjad Lakzian has applied intrinsic flat convergence to study smooth convergence away from singular sets obtaining results about the limits of Kahler manifolds in \cite{Lakzian-diameter} and Ricci flow through singularities in \cite{Lakzian-Ricci-flow}.
+Other potential applications of intrinsic flat convergence have been suggested by Misha Gromov in \cite{Gromov-Plateau}.